Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Discussion

 \section{Discussion}

-This section discusses our findings, makes recommendations for service providers and developers, and ideas for future research.
+This section discusses our findings, makes recommendations for developers and service providers, and provides ideas for future research.
+We base the discussion on both studies, using their individual findings to complement each other.

-\boldparagraph{Prevalence of Code Secret Leakage} Our first point of discussion returns to the \var{leak.prevalence.Experienced.perc} of participants that experienced code secret leakage in our survey, which turns out to be highly prevalent (\cf{}~Section~\ref{sec:results-incidents}).
-One reason for this is that previous work focused on detectable secrets, for example \gls{api} keys which were included in our survey, but additionally asked for credentials that need to be shared and encryption keys a program needs to access.
+\boldparagraph{Encountering Code Secret Leakage} Our first point of discussion returns to the \var{leak.prevalence.Experienced.perc} of survey respondents that experienced code secret leakage, which turns out to be highly prevailing (\cf{}~Section~\ref{sec:survey-incidents}) compared to related work.
+One reason for this is that previous work~\cite{meli2019bad,sinha2015detecting,saha2020reducing,lounici2021detection,kall2021federated} focused on detectable secrets, for example, \gls{api} keys, which were included in our survey.
+However, we additionally asked for credentials that need to be shared, and encryption keys a program needs to access.
 Our participants reported relying on the externalization, blocking, and encryption of secrets.
-Monitoring secrets through code scanners was less commonly reported, which we relate to the high false positive rate and additional manual review work required by developers, \eg{} \blockquote[I13]{Most of the time, it just raises warnings about some secrets that are really supposed to be in the code and you have to manually exclude it from being scanned.}, and also as established in related work~\cite{sinha2015detecting,meli2019bad}.
+Monitoring secrets through code scanners was less commonly mentioned, which we relate to the high false positive rates~\cite{sinha2015detecting,meli2019bad} that make manual developer review necessary, \eg{} \blockquote[I13]{Most of the time, it just raises warnings about some secrets that are really supposed to be in the code and you have to manually exclude it from being scanned.}.